-Module I of the 21st European Diplomatic Programme, entitled “Together for Europe’s Recovery”, will be hosted virtually by the Federal Foreign Office during Germany’s Presidency of the Council of the EU (July to December 2020).
+Module I of the 21st European Diplomatic Programme was hosted virtually by the Federal Foreign Office during Germany’s Presidency of the Council of the EU (July to December 2020).

 Susanne Salz’s key areas of expertise and interest are sustainable development and global governance.
 She is heading a project on multi-stakeholder-partnerships to implement the 2030 Agenda at GIZ.

 Previously, Susanne started the United Actors, an innovative start-up in the global governance scene, worked at the United Nations Sustainable Development Goals Action Campaign, at the Collaborating Centre on Sustainable Consumption and Production (CSCP), ICLEI – Local Governments for Sustainability, the OECD and UN Volunteers.
 In 2012, Susanne managed the involvement of local governments in the UN Rio+20 Conference on Sustainable Development on behalf of ICLEI.
 In her free time Susanne enjoys rowing and competes in 100km rowing races on the Rhine.

 Read more about Susanne in her blog article.

 Sabrina Schulz is Head of Government Relations at KfW, the German national promotional and development bank.
 While she is responsible for the full range of the bank’s activities, her main focus is on the role the financial sector can play in the transition to a low-carbon economy and the implementation of the SDGs.

 Before joining KfW in 2018, climate and energy think tank, for six years, Sabrina worked in various policy capacities for think tanks and consultancies in Germany, the UK, the US and Canada.
 From 2009 to 2011, she was a policy advisor on climate change and energy to the British High Commission in Canada.